-Hellos are hard.
-Cultures are complex.
-And when life gets busy, writing to the child we sponsor can get pushed to the back burner.
+If you're in the same boat as April, there's no reason to feel embarrassed or guilty.
+Hellos are hard, and communicating across different cultures can be complex.
+Not to mention that when life gets busy, writing to the child we sponsor can unintentionally get pushed to the back burner.

-But don’t let that keep you from getting started —or started again.
+But don’t let that keep you from getting started with letters—or started again.

 “I wasn’t sure what to write and how to start.
-I waited almost 10 months before I sent a letter.” —Tara (Sponsor for 7.5 years)
+I waited almost 10 months before I sent a letter.” —Tara

 We don’t know what to say.